z3i/gutenberg/book/on_structure.md

 Structure
 ---------

-Structure is the only obligatory file to have in Gutenberg.
+Structure is the only obligatory file in Gutenberg.
 Structure is a file called `structure` in `book` folder with any extension.

-Structure extension is used to decide what extension to use for `README`.
+Structure extension desides what extension to use for `README`.
 So, if you have a `structure.md`, the generated file will be `README.md`.
 If it is `structure.txt`, {{name}} will generate `README.txt`.